Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Evaluation

-\begin{itemize} \item To demonstrate that Fast-MIA achieves significant improvements in inference speed compared to naive Transformers implementations. \item To confirm that the MIA performance (AUC, etc.) of Fast-MIA is nearly identical to that of Transformers implementations, ensuring correctness and reproducibility. \end{itemize}
+The evaluation of Fast-MIA was conducted with two main objectives corresponding to key features: \begin{itemize} \item To demonstrate that Fast-MIA achieves improvements in inference speed compared to naive Transformers implementations while ensuring correctness and reproducibility. \item To confirm that the total number of inferences is reduced compared to executing MIA methods individually. \end{itemize}